 Louisiana: Bayou Rum Facility

 The Bayou Rum Distillery has a lot of history.
 The facility distills rum in traditional copper pots using unrefined Louisiana cane sugar and molasses, and you can see it all happen every Tuesday through Saturday free of charge.
 Bonus: You’ll get free samples of silver and spiced rum.

-Equal parts creepy, educational and free, the Edgar Alan Poe Collection at the Enoch Pratt Free Library is basically the posthumous home of America’s darkest literary giant.
+Equal parts creepy, educational and free, the Edgar Allan Poe Collection at the Enoch Pratt Free Library is basically the posthumous home of America’s darkest literary giant.
 Here, you can browse everything from letters and clippings written in Poe’s own hand to a lock of hair taken from his head the day after his death in 1849.
 Everything is spooky but the price.